ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ### Collector capabilities

 Collectors statefully interact with aggregators to produce an aggregate output.
-Their input to the protocol is the Param structure, configured out of band, which contains the corresponding batch window and size.
+Their input to the protocol is the task parameters, configured out of band, which include the corresponding batch window and size.
 For each collect invocation, collectors are required to keep state from the start of the protocol to the end as needed to produce the final aggregate output.

-Collectors must also maintain state for the lifetime of each Param value, which includes key material associated with the HPKE key configuration.
+Collectors must also maintain state for the lifetime of each task, which includes key material associated with the HPKE key configuration.

 ## Data resolution limitations